xuanxu/acceptance-tweet-action/README.md

 # Open Journals :: Acceptance tweet

-This action creates a tweet announcing the acceptance of a paper.
+This action creates a tweet and/or a toot announcing the acceptance of a paper.

 ## Usage

 Usually this action is used as a final step in a workflow accepting a paper after depositing and DOI generation is complete.
-To receive a comment in a GitHub issue with a link to the tweet, the input variables `gh_token`, `issue_id` and `reviews_repo` should be passed.
+To receive a comment in a GitHub issue with a link to the tweet/toot, the input variables `gh_token`, `issue_id` and `reviews_repo` should be passed.

 ### Inputs